 - Outline: At the seminar, students learn the guidelines for life experience credits, and learn how to write and present an outline (the required first step, on which they receive feedback), and then how to write and assemble their portfolios.

 - Portfolio: The portfolio should be submitted within six months of your attendance at one of the seminars.
 It should include an in-depth narrative detailing what you did and what you learned, showing how your experience resulted in the equivalent of college-level learning; a letter to the evaluation committee and complete documentation is required.
 Many students choose to include a bibliography as well as additional examples of their work if they have that (i.e., slides, photographs, videotapes, etc.).
 The portfolio must clearly demonstrate that what was learned outside the classroom does not duplicate learning for which the student has already received credit.
 Examples of outlines and portfolios are available at the seminar.
 Students are always welcome to come to the office during regular business hours to see samples of life experience portfolios.

 Attendance at a 90-minute seminar is a required part of the process for applying for Life Experience Credits.
-You must have room in your program for elective credits (see your degree contract or consult your CUNY Baccalaureate advisor), and the work for which you are seeking credit must have occurred at a time when you were not in college.
-Life Experience Seminars are ONLY open to current CUNY Baccalaureate students only and are held in our program office.
+You must have room in your degree requirements for elective credits (see your degree contract or consult your CUNY Baccalaureate advisor), and the work for which you are seeking credit must have occurred at a time when you were not enrolled in college.
+Life Experience Seminars are ONLY open to current CUNY Baccalaureate students and are held virtually.